- Chart

 Strengths

-- Strong track record of reliable service delivery and operational efficiency.
+- Strong track record of reliable operations.

-- Diversified customer base (residential, commercial, industrial).
+- Diversified customer base across residential, commercial, and industrial sectors.

 Weaknesses